kgand/code-for-change-2025/README.md

    - Extract and place the `three.js-dev` folder in the root directory of the project
    - Ensure the path structure is correct: `code-for-change-2025/three.js-dev/`

-3. **Start the recycling detection server:**
+3. **Start the recycling detection server with my custom model:**
    ```
    cd Backend
    pip install -r requirements.txt
    python recycling_detection_server.py
    ```
-   This will start the detection server at http://localhost:8080
+   This will automatically use my included `model.pkl` for high-accuracy detection and start the server at http://localhost:8080

 4. **Start a local web server for the game:**
    ```